sgorgun/abstract-classes-upskill/README.md

    |  less than 50% | extra $2.00 |
    | more than 90% | $1.00 discount |

-   The toll amount adjusting for the delivery trucks depends on its weight: for trucks over a certain weight, an additional fee is charged, otherwise a discount is provided.
+   The toll adjust for the delivery trucks depends on its weight category: for trucks over a certain weight, an additional fee is charged, otherwise a discount is provided.

-   _For tests:_
+   _For example:_

    **Truck**